sadaiyer/eks_manifests/Ingress/README.md

 When the controller gets deployed, the LB is not created, but gets created when the ingress is created.
 As next step....

+The alb-ingress-controller gets created in the kube-system namespace, hence annotate this namespace

+In the namespace, kube-system, annotate eks-alb-role ARN

+   annotations:
+     iam.amazonaws.com/allowed-roles: |
+       ["eks-alb-role ARN"]

 =====R53 External DNS configuration=======

-Ingress creates LB - Route53 - points to this LB.
+Create a namespace - external-dns (in our case, we edited the file and added to external-dns.yaml) Ingress creates LB - Route53 - points to this LB.
 This section will discuss automatic configuration of R53-->LB-->ALB IC

 Create an IAM role - eks-external-dns-role (route53 access)